Tempered homogeneous spaces IV: Introduction

-The main aim of the third paper \cite{BeKoIII} was to classify all these pairs $(\g g,\g h)$ of complex Lie subalgebras for which $L^2(G/H)$ is tempered when $\g h$ is also assumed to be semisimple.
-From this classification, one can deduce (see Proposition \ref{proequcon}) that this happens if and only if $\g h^\bot_{\rm reg}\neq\emptyset$.
-The main aim of the present paper is to extend this criterion to all complex Lie subalgebras $\g h$ of $\g g$.
+In the third paper \cite{BeKoIII} we found yet another but more geometric tempered criterion for $L^2(G/H)$ when both ${\mathfrak{g}}$ and ${\mathfrak{h}}$ are assumed to be complex semisimple Lie algebras.
+As we see in Proposition \ref{proequcon} this geometric criterion can be reformulated as $\g h^\bot_{\rm reg}\neq\emptyset$.
+In the present paper, we extend this criterion to all complex Lie subalgebras $\g h$ of $\g g$.

-\bt Let $\g g$ be a complex semisimple Lie algebra and $\g h\subset \g g$ be a complex Lie subalgebra, then one has the equivalence~:
+\bt Let $\g g$ be a complex semisimple Lie algebra and $\g h$ be a complex Lie subalgebra.
+Then one has the equivalence~:

-\et More precisely we will explain how to reduce the proof of \eqref{eqntemorb} to the case where $\g h$ is semisimple which, as we have seen, was essentially dealt with in \cite{BeKoIII}.
-Our main task will be to prove